ericlupy/isar_interpolation/README.md

 **Please notice that due to randomness (from random sampling of initial states per region and random perturbation in simulated annealing), the output may not necessarily be the same as in our paper.**

-After verification on the broken controller is done, we repair the controller by Incremental Simulated Annealing Repair (ISAR).
+After verification on the broken controller is done, we repair the controller by Incremental Simulated Annealing Repair with Interpolation (ISAR-I).
 First, we uniformly sample initial states from each region.
 ```
 python3 sample_states_in_regions.py --benchmark=<uuv|mc> --network=<control network yaml to be repaired> --initial_state_regions_path=<csv file of partitioned regions from previous step> --sampled_result_path=<ampling result csv to be written> --num_samples_per_region=<a positive int, by default 10>
 ```
 This will sample a fixed number of initial states per region and obtain STL robustness of each sampled state.
 The result will be written in the specified sampled result path as a csv.

-Next, with initial states sampled, we run the ISAR algorithm by calling
+Next, with initial states sampled, we run the ISAR-I algorithm by calling
 ```
 python3 incremental_repair.py --benchmark=<uuv|mc> --network=<control network yaml to be repaired> --verisig_result_path=<verisig result csv> --sampled_result_path=<sampling result csv> --output_path=<directory to all output files>
 ```